 - Maintaining safety and security on campus.

-- In compliance to a subpoena or judicial order, provided that the college attempts to notify the student of the order or subpoena.
-If, in the case the college receives a Federal grand jury subpoena or other lawfully issued subpoena that specifically orders that such notification not be made, compliance to release records will not require student’s consent.
+- In compliance with a subpoena or judicial order, provided that the college attempts to notify the student of the order or subpoena.
+If, in the case the college receives a Federal grand jury subpoena or other lawfully issued subpoenas that specifically orders that such notification not be made, compliance to release records will not require the student’s consent.

 - If records are requested by the following organizations: